exasol/virtual-schema-common-document-files/doc/performance_blog_post/performance_blog_post.md

 You can observe that the product of all columns is always 1,000,000,000 so 1 GB.

-Similar the two trailing test split the same test data in 200 (`testLoadSalesParquetFiles`) or 8 `testLoadFewBigSalesParquetFiles`.
-There the data is exemplary sales data consisting of 7 decimal columns with 3,621,459,710 rows.
+The last two tests use exemplary sales data consisting of 7 decimal columns with 3,621,459,710 rows.
+These two tests split the the sales data into 8 (`testLoadFewBigSalesParquetFiles`) and 200 (`testLoadSalesParquetFiles`) files respectively.

 ![Performance test results of Parquet file loading 1](slowParquetTestResults1.png)
 ![Performance test results of Parquet file loading 2](slowParquetTestResults2.png)